IT’S A BEST BUY BECAUSE:

 VALUE IN CLASS

-As all-new designs in a class of two very old competitors (the Nissan Frontier and Toyota Tacoma), the GMC Canyon and Chevrolet Colorado become Best Buys almost by default.
-The Frontier and Tacoma were last redesigned for 1998 and 2005, respectively, and simply don’t offer the up-to-date features and refinement of these two GM pickups.
+The GMC Canyon and Chevrolet Colorado now face strong competition from the redesigned-for-2016 Toyota Tacoma, but they still take top honors in our book because of their broad model lineup, the newly available diesel engine, and the availability of a full-time 4WD system on the Canyon.
 Pricing on top-line Canyons and Colorados reaches into the territory of full-size trucks that offer more passenger space and cargo/hauling capacity.
 However, for shoppers who need a truck that’s more economical and easier to maneuver, the new Canyon (or Colorado) is a great choice.

 |DRIVE WHEELS||Rear or 4-Wheel Drive|